jiangyao-scu/TLFNet/README.md

 ```sh
 python test.py --save_path path/to/save/saliency maps/ --backbone pvt --model_path path/of/pre-trained/TLFNet_PVT.pth/ --image_size 256
 ```
+*It should be noted that, owing to an equipment malfunction, the original PVT-based TLFNet data was unfortunately lost.
+We subsequently retrained this model and obtained results that closely resemble the initial outcomes.
+This newly obtained experimental result does not alter the conclusions drawn in this paper.*<br>

 # Light Field Salient Object Autofocus
 We are building an online service for "Light Field Salient Object Autofocus".
 Please stay tuned for our upcoming release.